STCF Conceptual Design Report: Volume 1 -- Physics & Detector: New light particles beyond the SM

 To analyze the sensitivity of the proposed STCF experiment to millicharged particles, the STCF detector is assumed to have the same acceptance as the BESIII detector.
-The STCF sensitivity to MCPs in the MeV--GeV mass range is shown in Fig.\ (\ref{fig:exclusion}), under the assumption of 20 ab$^{-1}$ of data collected at $\sqrt{s}= 4$ GeV.
-The STCF can probe a large parameter space below that of the SLAC electron beam dump experiment for MCPs, from $\sim$4 MeV to 0.1 GeV.
-MCPs with $\epsilon \lesssim (0.8-3) \times 10^{-4}$ and masses from $\sim$4 MeV to 1 GeV can be probed by the STCF with 20 ab$^{-1}$ of data at $\sqrt{s}= 4$ GeV.
+The STCF sensitivity to millicharged particles in the MeV--GeV mass range is shown in Fig.~\ref{fig:exclusion}, under the assumption of 20 ab$^{-1}$ of data collected at $\sqrt{s}= 4$ GeV.
+The STCF can probe a large parameter space below that of the SLAC electron beam dump experiment for millicharged particles, from $\sim$4 MeV to 0.1 GeV.
+Millicharged particles with $\epsilon \lesssim (0.8-3) \times 10^{-4}$ and masses from $\sim$4 MeV to 1 GeV can be probed by the STCF with 20 ab$^{-1}$ of data at $\sqrt{s}= 4$ GeV.
 This also eliminates a significant portion of the parameter space in which the 21 cm anomaly observed by the EDGES experiment can be explained \cite{Munoz:2018pzp}.
-The expected constraints on MCPs from the STCF analyzed on the basis of 20 ab$^{-1}$ of data collected at $\sqrt{s}= 4$ GeV are better than those from Belle II with 50 ab$^{-1}$ of data for MCPs from 1 MeV to 1 GeV.
+The expected constraints on millicharged particles from the STCF analyzed on the basis of 20 ab$^{-1}$ of data collected at $\sqrt{s}= 4$ GeV are better than those from Belle II with 50 ab$^{-1}$ of data for millicharged particles from 1 MeV to 1 GeV.
 The increase in sensitivity is largely due to the fact that the collision energy of the STCF is lower than that of Belle II, which is $\sim 10.6$ GeV.
 Thus, the STCF has unprecedented sensitivity to the millicharged parameter space for the MeV--GeV mass scale that has not been explored by current experiments.